-I’m now five years alcohol-free, and a Senior Certified This Naked Mind Coach.
+I’m now over five years alcohol-free, and a Senior Certified This Naked Mind Coach.

 Not to say it wasn't hard work to stay alcohol-free (“AF”), it was.
 In the beginning, it was really, really hard work.
 Every day.
 All the "firsts" were really hard.
 And for the first eighteen months of my sobriety, I still couldn't bring myself to say it was "forever".